 Eligible hospitals and CAHs may submit a request for reconsideration if CMS determines that the eligible hospital or CAH did not meet the Medicare Promoting Interoperability Program requirements for the annual payment determination.
 If an eligible hospital or CAH feels that they are subject to the payment adjustment for Medicare in error, they must complete and submit a Hardship Reconsideration Application.

-- The deadline for eligible hospitals to submit a hardship reconsideration application for the 2021 payment adjustment year is December 14, 2020.
-The eligible hospital hardship reconsideration application can be found here (PDF).
+- The deadline for eligible hospitals to submit a hardship reconsideration application for the 2021 payment adjustment year closed December 14, 2020.

 - For questions regarding the hardship reconsideration application please contact the QualityNet help desk for assistance at email@example.com or 1-866-288-8912.